VeryMarkova/midcentury/README.md

 # Very Markova — Rudimentary 11ty Theme

-**Manifest by Cathy and Sylvia.** One layout, no collections, Nunjucks everywhere, and URLs ending with the slugified title plus `.html`.
+**Manifest by Cathy and Anna.** One layout, no collections, Nunjucks everywhere, and URLs ending with the slugified title plus `.html`.
 Markdown is on.
 Assets are passed through as-is.
 HTML/CSS/JS are minified on build.

 ## Quick start